 – Jack Bowers, ALL ABOUT JAZZ (USA)

-As a freelance composer, Cave has been commissioned to write music by jazz festivals and ensembles including two works for the 2016 Sydney International Women’s Jazz Festival for 10-piece ensemble(featuring Sandy Evans), a piece for sextet (featuring Norwegian saxophonist Froy Aagre and pianist Andrea Keller and Shannon Barnett) for the 2010 Melbourne International Women’s Jazz Festival.
-Cave was the WA Youth Jazz Orchestra in composer-in-residence 2011.
-In 2016 her chamber works String Quartet no. 1 and its’ adaptation Trilogy for Strings were performed internationally in NYC by the Yates String quartet (dir Ron Wasserman) and in St Petersburg by string orchestra Warm and Peace (Cond.
+Cave has been commissioned to write music for live performance by jazz festivals and ensembles including; two works for the 2016 Sydney International Women’s Jazz Festival for 10-piece ensemble(featuring Sandy Evans), and a piece for sextet (featuring Norwegian saxophonist Froy Aagre and pianist Andrea Keller and Shannon Barnett) for the 2010 Melbourne International Women’s Jazz Festival.
+Cave was the WA Youth Jazz Orchestra in composer-in-residence 2011 which involved a commission for three new works.
+In September 2017 she was the guest composer and musical director with the Melbourne Composer's Big Band, who performed a two-set concert of her music, as well as the Dan McLean Big Band who she conducted in performance at the Australian National University in October 2017, playing her arrangements .
+In 2016 Cave' chamber works String Quartet no. 1 and its’ adaptation Trilogy for Strings were performed internationally in NYC by the Yates String quartet (dir Ron Wasserman) and in St Petersburg by string orchestra Warm and Peace (Cond.
 Hoshimi Sakai).
 She has also been commissioned to compose for the screen, including the score and songs for a short musical Blackbuster broadcast on ABC TV and screened at the 2012 Sydney International Film Festival.
 In 2015 Cave was awarded full composer representation with the Australian Music Centre.

 This is virtuoso horn writing